 Our first step is hopefully obvious, but just in case: remove all furniture and any rugs or sculptures touching the floor.
 You can’t paint anything you can’t access!

 Pro Tip: If you must remove a carpet, ensure the floorboards underneath are in good condition before continuing with the rest of the steps.

 If you notice loose nails sticking out of the floorboards, use a hammer to bash them down.

-If your floorboards already had paint or varnish, this must be removed.
+If your floorboards already have paint or varnish, this must be removed.
 Check out our paint stripping guide to choose the best method.
 Normally, a chemical stripper is painted on, left for some time and then scraped off.
 Another way is to apply a heat gun to melt the paint, but be aware that this could also burn the wood.

 Pro Tip: Switch off underfloor heating if you have it.
 The heating will affect the drying time of any product applied to the floorboards.

 Fill a bucket with warm, soapy water, get a cleaning cloth and give the floor a good scrub.
 Remove any dust and dirt, and check for any mould that might have collected in corners.

 Get a tube of wood filler and a decorator’s knife and fill up any holes or cracks in the floorboards.
 Leave to dry.

 Once your floor is dry, you need to sand it smooth.
 The easiest way is to hire a floor sander for a day.
 Our paint stripping guide has a section on mechanical sanders.

 Use a sanding block and old-fashioned elbow grease to sand corners and any odd bits the mechanical sander couldn’t reach.

 All that sanding will have generated dust, so give everything a vacuum and then wipe around with a damp cloth.